maryamdev-ai/AI-ML-Internship-tasks2/README.md

 - API rate limits apply
 - Basic symptom checking only

-Developed as part of [Course/Program Name]
+Developed as part of my internship task
 ```

 This version is: